Last updated on January 9th, 2026 at 07:04 pm

 My go-to product for restoring the shiny, gleaming finish of my stainless steel cookware is Bon Ami Powder Cleanser.
 It works wonders on baked-on grease and tough stains.
 Around since 1886, this trusted cleaner uses simple, non-toxic ingredients.
 Plus, its packaging is made from 65% post-consumer materials and is fully recyclable.

-Discover more eco-friendly cleaning solutions here.
+Discover additional eco-friendly cleaning solutions here.

 Copper cookware